Crack. Pop. Click. These sounds jump from the joints of the many children and adults who are in the habit of cracking their knuckles.

 Researchers also compared a group of people with osteoarthritis in the hand with those who did not have the condition.
 The two groups were asked whether they cracked their knuckles and, if so, the duration and the frequency of this behavior.
 When the researchers analyzed the findings, they found no correlation between knuckle cracking and the development of osteoarthritis.

 Some people who crack their knuckles do it out of habit or boredom.
-Many others say it helps relieve joint pain and tension, and allows for greater range of motion in their joints.
+Many others say it helps relieve joint pain and tension and allows for a greater range of motion in their joints.
 If you are in the habit of cracking your knuckles, the evidence available today suggests that it will not cause you to develop arthritis.
-While some insatiable knuckle crackers may go onto to develop problems down the road, the occasional painless cracking is probably harmless.
+While some insatiable knuckle crackers may go on to develop problems down the road, the occasional painless cracking is probably harmless.